Pico della Mirandola

 - Charles HartshorneLIGHTHOUSE

-Process theology — God dipolar, suffering with creation.
+Process theology makes God dipolar, suffering with creation.

 - T.H.
 GreenLIGHTHOUSE

-Idealist ethics — the common good as the proper end of state action.
+For his idealist ethics, the common good is the proper end of state action.

 - Giordano BrunoLIGHTHOUSE